bjhaid/bjhaid.github.io/_posts/2017-12-23-weave-vs-calico.md

 #### Calico
-Installing Calico is more involved since it requires an etcd v2 cluster to function, you have to make a decision if you intend using the same cluster you use for Kubernetes or you want to set up an entirely different etcd cluster for Calico.
+Installing Calico is more involved since it requires an etcd v2 cluster to function, you have to make a decision if you intend on using the same cluster you use for Kubernetes or you want to set up an entirely different etcd cluster for Calico.
 Once you download the [calico configs](https://docs.projectcalico.org/v2.6/getting-started/kubernetes/installation/hosted/calico.yaml) you can modify the `etcd_endpoints` as described in the [official docs](https://docs.projectcalico.org/v2.6/getting-started/kubernetes/installation/hosted/hosted)